 Price changes

-As a business energy user, you’ve likely been monitoring the energy market and no doubt have heard a significant amount of media commentary in recent months.
+As a business energy user, you’ve likely been monitoring the energy market and no doubt have heard a significant amount of media commentary.

-Furthermore pass through charges have increased for the coming year for both gas and electricity
+With increasing costs for Networks running the nation’s gas and electricity systems, pass through charges have increased for the coming year (2023/2024) for both gas and electricity.

 At Bord Gáis Energy, we understand that that this is not welcome news and that your business may be facing many challenges, but we want to assure you that we’re still doing all we can to help our customers.